OiBoii/Interactive-Lab-Hub/Project/readme.md

 I did not realize that by mounting things on the bottom and the top of the device I wont be able to

 ## FULL DISCLOSURE
 There are many implementations and DIY guides out there explaining in detail how to make your own midi controller.
-So some of the content is here
-## HOW IT WORKS?
+So some of the content here is obtained from different sources on the web.
+However, the main person to help me iterate through the design process was a friendly Youtube channel owner that made some tutorials about how to make midi controllers.
+He specifically asked me NOT to link his channel because he is not interested in starting to get messages from people on a regular basis.
+To qupte his words - " I am always happy to help when people ask for my advice, however, I would'nt want to publically volunteer this information so to not get overwhelemd with every little question someone might have, if that makes sense?
+If you do post these anywhere, please DO NOT link my channel!
+You can just say - "Thank you nerDIYmusic" and I'll know what that means. so here it is - **Thank you for the help NerDIYMusician** for your help with the enclosure design and code - it was fun!

 ### DIAGRAM
 <img src="diagram.jpg" width=500px>